onomondo/onomondo-eim/doc/build.md

 [`config/sys.dev.config`](../config/sys.dev.config), which disables TLS for local development.

 As part of this process, rebar3 will precompile `asn1/*.asn1` files into `asn1_gen/*.[asn1db|erl]` outputs.
 This is a build artifact that is used by the erlang compiler proper to link into the main application.
 In point of fact erlang's first class asn1 support is a driving factor for its use here.

+Usually build artifacts land in `_build`, but it simplifies the erlang compiler/linker step to have this output in tree.
+It is gitignored and should not be modified directly.

 Some additional commands: